Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 Change the maximum block interaction distance allowed by the server, set to "-1" to disable this rule.

-When Minecraft >= 1.20.5, players need to log back in after modifying values.
+When Minecraft >= 1.20.5, you can use the rule "maxPlayerBlockInteractionRangeScope" to modify its scope.

+Changing a value in global mode requires the player to re-enter the game.

 - Type: `double`